-Pain and suffering damages refer to the compensation you may receive in certain personal injury lawsuits for the physical pain and mental anguish that you suffer because of an injury.
-The damages are a type of compensatory damages that you may receive in some jurisdictions.
+Pain and suffering damages refer to the compensatory damages you may receive in California personal injury lawsuits for the physical pain and mental anguish that you suffer because of an injury from a car crash, slip-and-fall, medical malpractice, defective product, or other accident.

 Our California personal injury attorneys will explain the following in this article: